Rajpratik71/eucalyptus-wiki/User-Console-Training.md

 The search bar allows filtering resource lists using on one or more filters.
 All possible filter options on the search bar are viewed on click.
-Selecting a filter will expose a menu with a list of valid filter values that you can select by pressing the enter key or clicking.
+For some lists, you can select one or more filters by pressing the enter key or clicking on the search bar and selecting an available filter from the drop down list.
+Selecting some filters will expose a menu with a list of valid filter values that you can select by pressing the enter key or clicking.

 For example:

-You can filter the list of instances by selecting the filtering criteria from the filtering drop-down list boxes.
+You can filter the list of instances by selecting the filtering criteria from the filtering drop-down list boxes.Selecting a filter will expose a menu with a list of valid filter values that you can select by pressing the enter key or clicking.

 * Changing password